 Stage 6: medicals and job offers

-Those who pass the selection process and are chosen for the next training course will be given a conditional job offer (subject to satisfactorily completing a full medical assessment, and satisfactory references and pre-employment checks).
+Those who pass the selection process and are chosen for the next training course will be sent a conditional job offer in the post (subject to satisfactorily completing a full medical assessment, and satisfactory references and pre-employment checks).